jonreid/OCMockito/README.md

 deallocated so that the swizzling is undone.

 In the example above, `mockUserDefaultsClass` will go out scope and be destroyed.
-But what if you kept in the test fixture, as an ivar or a property?
+But what if you kept it in the test fixture, as an ivar or a property?
 Due to a bug in XCTest, it won't be implicitly destroyed.
 You need to explicitly set it to nil in `-tearDown`, or the swizzling will bleed over to your other tests, compromising their integrity.

 If you need more control over when the swizzling is undone, call `stopMocking(…)` on the mock class.